cerner/smart-on-fhir-tutorial/source/index.html.md

 For the purposes of this tutorial we will be hosting our SMART app through <a href="https://help.github.com/articles/what-is-github-pages" target="_blank">GitHub Pages</a>.
 GitHub Pages is a convenient way to host static or client rendered web sites.

 Setting up GitHub pages is easy, so easy in fact that it's already done for you.
 GitHub pages works by hosting content from a gh-pages branch.
 Since you forked the tutorial, the gh-pages branch has already been created, however GitHub won't publish your site until you make a change to the gh-pages branch, so let's make a change.
-Modify the index.html page to include your GitHub user-name in the title, commit, and push the change to master.
+Modify the index.html page to include your GitHub user-name in the title, and commit directly to gh-pages branch.

-Now that we have a change, let's redeploy the app.
-Because this tutorial is built from Slate, we have a handy built-in script to deploy changes to the GitHub Pages branch.
-First if you haven't already, run ```bundle install```.
-Then run ```./deploy.sh``` to deploy your SMART app.

-If you do not have ruby install or just don't want to mess with git, you can use GitHub UI to directly edit "index.html".
-Simply switch the branch to gh-pages, navigate to /example-smart-app/index.html an click the pencil icon.
+Use GitHub UI to directly edit "index.html".
+Simply switch the branch to gh-pages, navigate to /example-smart-app/index.html and click the pencil icon.
 Commit your changes to deploy.

 Once the app has been redeployed go to ```https://<your-username>.github.io/smart-on-fhir-tutorial/example-smart-app/health``` to ensure your app is available.